|Overall||Art||Animation||Character Design||Music||Series Story||Episode Story||Reviewer|

 Damn, this show is fun!
 Ye Qiu (now known as 'Lord Grimm') gets to work building a new Glory character, and his ass-kicking skills enable him to advance rapidly.
 He makes a frenemy of a guy who thought he was awesome and had planned on taking advantage of inexperienced players in his raiding party.
 The animation of combat is wild and exciting.
 Quality everywhere is high.
 The fact that four or five different flamboyantly named studios (like 'Tencent Penguin' and 'Bili Bili') took part in making this show makes it seem like the effort expended was enough to make a movie rather than just a TV show.
 I quickly came to view episodes of this show as a precious resource that must be treated with care--that is, don't watch them when I'm exhausted or in a bad mood, because I wouldn't be able to fully enjoy them.
 Watching each episode twice became standard procedure, and that is a definite sign of a show I really like.

 Jianshi announces that Ye Qiu has retired, which breaks the hearts of countless fans of his.
 Little do they know that he has in fact just been sent back to square one and has restarted his career under a different name.
 A plot point like this being included in the story at all encourages me to think that a clever and sophisticated work is underway, not just a show which gets viewers by flattering video game otaku.
 If all that's going to happen is fighting our way to the final boss and defeating him, such a step wouldn't be necessary and wouldn't be taken.
 We get a fun mix of alternate reality adventures and real world machinations.
 In the real world an expert female gamer turns up, and is thrashed by Ye Qiu/Lord Grimm is one-on-one matches.
 She vows that someday she will beat him.
 His not so diplomatic comments to her give us a hint of how much he cares about 3D girls (to be fair, she badmouthed Glory).
-On the other hand, I can't help expecting the girl from episode one, a fellow Jianshi employee who sympathized with him, to turn up again at some point (a romantic triangle?).
+On the other hand, I can't help expecting that Mucheng, the girl from episode one and a fellow Jianshi employee who sympathized with him, to turn up again at some point (a romantic triangle?).
 In fact, Ye Qiu doesn't seem to care all that much about anything other than playing Glory--he's content with what's little more than a bed in a closet as his room.
 Yet he doesn't seem addicted or psychologically messed up.
 He just has his priorities and doesn't want to be distracted from them.
 It's all delicious.
 This quickly became my favorite new anime of the Spring 2017 season.

 Lord Grimm advances steadily, scoring 'first kills' of fearsome virtual monsters and setting new records for the amount of time needed to clear a stage in Glory.
 The experts take notice of this mysterious person and the notion that he might actually be The God of Battle, playing on his own time, is put forward.
 People who don't like Ye Qiu/Lord Grim attempt to infiltrate his raiding team in order to spy on him and discover what new tactics he has invented, and then use them to outperform him and make him seem less of a hero.
 Then they try even more overt methods to sabotage his efforts.
 Animus between real world people is being played out in the virtual reality of Glory.
 I don't really know where this is going, but I know that it's always fun.
 In the real world, a couple of the protagonist's former underlings at Jianshi (one of them drunk) happen upon him at his new job.
 The mix of virtual reality and real world is effective and cool.
 But Ye Qiu is clearly nobody's fool.
 This is a show which is so cool that it leaves me giggling after each new episode--that doesn't happen often.
 And a joke in episode seven was laugh out loud funny.